iamdcj/es-whatever/src/Bindings/const/README.md

 }

 console.log(Dave) // David

+function test() {
+  {
+    var foo = "bar";
+  }
+  console.log(foo) // bar
+}
+console.log(foo) // Uncaught ReferenceError: foo is not defined
 ```

-This provides a convenient way to shield bindings from the global scope, opposed to using an `IIFE` to initialize the program.
+This provides a convenient way to shield bindings from the global scope, preventing global object pollution and potential binding collisions.

 ## **Reassignment and Redeclaration**